BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

-# Super Simple Raspberry Pi Audio Receiver Install
+# Super Simple Raspberry Pi Audio Receiver Install.
 ### Looking for Devs to Help Support/Futher This Project
 ### This install has replaced [Raspberry Pi Audio Receiver Install Car Version](https://github.com/BaReinhard/Raspberry-Pi-Audio-Receiver-Install-Car-Install), [Raspberry Pi Audio Receiver Install Home Version](https://github.com/BaReinhard/Raspberry-Pi-Audio-Receiver-Install), and [Network Without Internet](https://github.com/BaReinhard/Network-Without-Internet).
 The new version allows for the Installation Package of Home, Car, Network Without Internet, and a custom Installation (where you choose what portions of the project you want installed)
 This project has combined several different projects into one, culminating into a plug-and-play Audio Receiver project.
 It incorporates A2DP, AirPlay, and Auxillary line input as possible ways to stream music to your Raspberry Pi.
 When paired with a sound card or HiFi audio DAC, with the exception of Aux Line Input, you get high quality stereo audio.